denisesarona/EncryptionDecryption/README.md

 ## Overview

 This project is a Simple Encryption and Decryption System that implements three different algorithms: Caesar cipher, XOR encryption, and RSA encryption.
-The system allows users to encrypt and decrypt messages using any of these methods, providing a basic understanding of these cryptographic techniques.
+The system allows users to encrypt and decrypt messages using these methods, providing a basic understanding of cryptographic techniques.

 ## Features

-- **Caesar Cipher**: A substitution cipher where each letter in the plaintext is shifted a certain number of places down or up the alphabet.
+- **Caesar Cipher**: Shifts letters in the plaintext by a specified number.
-- **XOR Encryption**: A symmetric encryption technique that uses the XOR bitwise operation.
+- **XOR Encryption**: Uses the XOR bitwise operation for encryption.
-- **RSA Encryption**: An asymmetric encryption technique based on the mathematical properties of prime numbers.
+- **RSA Encryption**: Uses prime number properties for asymmetric encryption.
+- **Combined Encryption**: Sequentially applies Caesar, XOR, and RSA encryption for enhanced security.

 ## Technology Stack